 Layqa Nuna Yawar is a migrant artist, muralist and educator born in Ecuador and based out of Newark, USA.
 His murals, paintings and projects question injustice, racism and xenophobia, while celebrating cross-cultural identity and migration in order to amplify the silenced narratives of people of color around the world.

-As Associate Director at the Center for Innovative Thinking at Yale, and Partner at Breakfast Lunch & Dinner Onyeka Obiocha organizes resources to build inclusive, vibrant innovation ecosystems in the New Haven and Hartford communities.
+As Managing Director at the Tsai Center for Innovative Thinking at Yale, and Partner at Breakfast Lunch & Dinner Onyeka Obiocha organizes resources to build inclusive, vibrant innovation ecosystems in the New Haven and Hartford communities.
 Onyeka is committed to fostering liberation through entrepreneurship and community development.

 Kerry Orji is a 1st generation Nigerian-American graduate of The University of Alabama and Drexel University.
 Kerry spearheads Supply Chain & Logistics process improvement for Anheuser-Busch.
 Concurrently, Kerry is an active part-time realtor specializing in residential and commercial property acquisitions.